 In Contract & Escrow: Now What?

 Congratulations, you are on your way to owning your very own home!
-Follow these suggestions (and your Realtors's advice) so that can get from contract to closing smoothly with no bumps along the way.
+Follow these suggestions (and your Realtor's advice) so that can get from contract to closing smoothly with no bumps along the way.

 You will be asked for a down payment on the home you are purchasing.
 You can choose to put down as much or as little as you want (depending on your mortgage), but remember, the more you put down toward the total price of your home, the less time it will take you to pay off and the less your mortgage payments will be every month.